Byzantine–Bulgarian war of 913–927: Campaigns against the Byzantines (918–922)

 After the threat from Serbia was eliminated in 917, Simeon personally led a campaign in the Theme of Hellas and penetrated deep to the south, reaching the Isthmus of Corinth.
 Although many people fled to the island of Euboea and the Peloponnese peninsula, the Bulgarians took many captives and forced the population to pay taxes to the Bulgarian state.
 The capital of Hellas, Thebes, was seized and its fortifications destroyed.
 A noteworthy episode of that campaign was described in the manual on warfare Strategikon by the 11th-century writer Kekaumenos.
 After fruitlessly besieging a populous city in Hellas, Simeon employed a ruse de guerre by sending brave and resourceful men into the city to discover weaknesses in its defences.
 They discovered that the gates were held high above the ground on hinges.
 After receiving their report, Simeon sent five men into the city with axes to eliminate the guards, break the hinges, and open the gates for the Bulgarian army.
 After the gates were opened, the Bulgarian army moved in and occupied the city without bloodshed.

 In the spring of 919, the military setbacks suffered by the Byzantines the previous two years triggered another change in Byzantine rule when Admiral Romanos Lekapenos forced Zoe Karbonopsina back to a monastery and quickly rose to prominence.
 In April, Lekapenos' daughter Helena Lekapene married Constantine VII, and Lekapenos assumed the title basileopator.
 In September, Lekapenos was named Caesar, and in December he was crowned senior emperor.
 This new development infuriated Simeon as he considered Romanos a usurper and felt insulted that a son of an Armenian peasant had taken his own desired position.
 As so, Simeon rebuffed offers to become related with Romanos through a dynastic marriage and refused to negotiate for peace until Lekapenos stepped down.

 In the autumn of 920, the Bulgarian army campaigned deep into Thrace, reaching the Dardanelles and setting up camp on the shore of the Gallipoli Peninsula just across from the city of Lampsacus in Asia Minor.
 These actions caused great concern to the Byzantine court because the Bulgarians could cut Constantinople off from the Aegean Sea if they were successful in securing Gallipoli and Lampsacus.
 Patriarch Mystikos attempted to sue for peace and proposed a meeting with Simeon in Mesembria but to no avail.

 The following year, the Bulgarians marched to Katasyrtai near Constantinople.
-The Byzantines attempted to lure the Bulgarians to the north away from their capital by conducting a campaign to the town of Aquae Calidae, near modern Burgas.
+The Byzantines attempted to lure the Bulgarians to the north away from their capital by conducting a campaign to the town of Thermopolis, near modern Burgas.
 The Byzantine commander Pothos Argyros sent a detachment under Michael, son of Moroleon, to monitor the movements of the Bulgarians.
 Michael's troops ultimately were discovered and ambushed by the Bulgarians.
 Although the Byzantines inflicted significant casualties on the Bulgarians, they were defeated.
 Michael was wounded and fled back to Constantinople where he died.